GlennWSo/buildsomething/content/blog/entry1.sv.md

 ## E-commerce

-I plan to setup some kind of e-commerce to sell merchindise.
+I plan to setup some kind of e-commerce to sell merchandise.
-While fully intend this to a real store where you can buy stuff, the purpuse is mainly to drink my own wine so I dont poisen my clients.
-I.E test in production on myself, becouse maximum validity.
+While fully intend this to a real store where you can buy stuff, the purpose is mainly to drink my own wine so I dont poisen my clients.
+I.E test in production on myself, because maximum validity.

 ## Showroom